 - Difficulties with limits

 - Grief and Loss

 - Behavior problems

-How do I know if counseling is right for our family?
+How do I know if counseling for my child is right for our family?